dpurohit108/DH110-F22-DHRUVP/README.md

 By: Dhruv Purohit, Digital Humanities 110 - Fall 2022

 ## About the Project
 The goal of this project is to redesign the current [UN Environment Programme](https://www.unep.org) website to make it more accessible.
+The framework for this project started when given the task to choose one of the UN's sustainable development goals as a general topic.
+The focus for this project was goal 15, entitled life on land.
+The essence behind goal 15 is to "Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss."

+The goal of this redesign process is to make the website more accessible, uniform, and usable.
 In doing so, the aim is to make it easier for the user to find relevant information on sustainability in a quick and efficient manner.
-Currently, the site is difficult to navigate and disorganized.
-Additionally, information on the UN’s Sustainable Development Goals is difficult to locate with a few clicks.
-Therefore, one of the main goals is to make it easy for the user to find information on these goals and what they are.
+With an overwhelming amount of information available on the web these days, users can easily become frustrated if they don't find relevant information quickly.
 The website was evaluated and design changes and decisions were made over the course of 7 assignments in an 8 week period.
-These assignments highlighted the following of analysis and design:
+These assignments highlighted the following analytical and design elements:
 * Competitor Analysis (Heuristic Analysis & Usability Testing)
 * User Research (Contextual Inquiry)
 * UX Storytelling